neokii/op4/README.md

-**This is based on xx979xx & Neokii's fork and is dedictated too Kia Stingers & Genesis G70's not meaning other HKG cars will work but not tested..**
+**This is based on xx979xx & Neokii's fork and is tuned for Genesis other HKG cars, but not tested..**

 OpenPilot 0.8.4

 This fork has Long control if you move scc to bus 1 with harness MSG johnpr#5623 for help with making a harness or to buy one.

+Dash cam recording from ui

 Long control is radar + vision

-Slow down for curves option (works pretty good)
+Slow down for curves option

 MAD mode for no disengae on brake or gas (Disables Logging)

-Auto Lane Change with Blind spot monitoring (No Tug)
+Auto Lane Change with Blind spot monitoring (No Nudge)

 Super Smooth SCC with SCC smoother

 SCC sync set speed on gas press.

-Auto Update.

-Make sure to rename op4 to openpilot use this command here --> mv op4 openpilot

 Run nTune after 30 - 50 miles of driving you should autotune lateral control. use this command cd selfdrive && python ntune.py (make sure your not driving!)

 Make sure to reboot.

-Then give it a whirl.
+Then give it a spin.

 https://github.com/xx979xx/openpilot